andresebr/kumodd/README.md

     The action to be performed using the selected service:

-    `-l` List files stored in an account drive as a plain text table.
+    `-l` List files to standard output and also create a CSV file.

     `-d` download files stored in an account.

-    `-csv <file>` specifies a CSV file containing a list of selected files.
+    `-csv <file>` download the files listed in a previously generated CSV file, <file>.

     `-p <path>` specifies a path where the files will be downloaded.